 Network Infrastructure Management

 As a network monitoring tool, Domotz is agnostic to the hardware you use for your network infrastructure.
-This is important for your business, but as a service provider, you may be relying on multiple vendors and their equipment to build systems that meet your client’s needs.
+This is important for your business, but as a managed service provider, you may rely on multiple vendors and their equipment to build systems that meet your client’s needs.
 Having a tool like Domotz to manage and maintain the network infrastructure of all your clients is extremely important and valuable.
-Domotz helps keep all your clients’ systems managed and as clean as your process will allow for cyber-hygiene purposes.
+Domotz helps keep all your clients’ systems managed and as clean as your process will allow for, based on your cyber-hygiene practices.

 Network Monitoring and Defense

-You can leverage Domotz to understand when new devices show up on the network.
+You can leverage Domotz network discovery to understand when new devices appear on the network.
 Gaining Immediate awareness of new devices is a critical first step that is often overlooked in terms of network security process and design.

 Service Provider Management

-In today’s world, your internet service provider is just as important as water, sewer, and electricity running your business.
-Domotz automatically checks your internet service provider on a regular basis, by doing speed checks across the internet and reporting on outages.
-Furthermore, you can set up Domotz to Latency testing between external hosts/services that you may be relying on.
+In today’s world, your Internet service provider is just as important as water, sewer, and electricity running your business.
+Domotz automatically checks your Internet service provider on a regular basis, by doing speed checks across the internet and reporting on outages.
+Furthermore, you can set up Domotz for Latency testing between external hosts/services that you may be relying on.